 Some types of businesses can thrive despite the lockdowns or because of the pandemic limitations.

-New problems bring new solutions, One type of business may suffer while another finds itself with high demand for its service or product.
+New problems bring new solutions.
+One type of business may suffer while another has high demand for its service or product.
 Here you can find some ideas.

 Types of businesses that find high demand during the COVID-19 pandemic:

 - Cleaning services and sanitizing.
-As simple cleaning is not enough for killing possible virus presence in restaurants or offices that may have people coming in and out.
+Simple cleaning is not enough to kill possible viruses in restaurants or offices that may have people coming in and out.
 A professional team can get the job.

 - Delivery services and massages.
-In the situation that all or part of your employees is working from home, they may need to deliver stuff or written messages to their homes.
-Businesses that did not have high sales online find themselves in a need of higher online sales that naturally create a higher need for delivery of purchased goods.
+If all or part of your employees works from home, they may need to deliver stuff or written messages to their homes.
+Businesses that do not have high online sales need higher online sales that, naturally create a higher demand for the delivery of purchased goods.

-- Fitness products and fitness classes transmitted online.
+- Fitness products and fitness classes are transmitted online.
 Gyms are weather closed or limited the number of users.
-Lockdown made people sitting at home with a need for exercise.
-Here is where you can fill the need and use the delivery new service.
+The lockdown made people sit at home with a need for exercise.
+Here is where you can fill the market and use the new delivery service.

 Many alternatives are available to the new business regarding the legal form it should take.
 Likewise, an existing business may find it desirable to change forms.

 There are advantages and disadvantages to any business form that are too numerous.
-However, in examining corporations, the reader should have at least a general concept of the alternatives.
+However, the reader should have at least a general concept of the alternatives in examining corporations.
 The following discussion is not a thorough discussion of the tax or business aspects of the business types mentioned.
 Only the general “all-encompassing” concepts of each will be addressed.

-Sole proprietorship are the simplest business form since they are not separate tax or legal entities but rather, extensions of the individual taxpayer that owns them.
+Sole proprietorships are the simplest business form since they are not separate tax or legal entities but extensions of the individual taxpayer that owns them.
 The business has no existence apart from the owner.
 Its liabilities are the owner’s liabilities.

 There is no special return to file for the sole proprietorship.
-The owner reports all transactions of the business on their own individual income tax return (i.e., Schedule C, Form 1040).
+The owner reports all business transactions on their income tax return (i.e., Schedule C, Form 1040).

 A sole proprietor is considered self-employed.
-If a taxpayer is a sole proprietor, there is no tax effect if they take money out of business, or transfer money to or from the business.
+If a taxpayer is a sole proprietor, there is no tax effect if they take money out of business or transfer it to or from it.

 The advantages of a sole proprietorship are: